Jarl-Bjoern/Yggdrasil/README.md

 <a name="preparation_install"></a>
 # ⛓️ Preparations
-The tool `dos2unix` is needed to be able to format all the files of the program into the correct format.
+The tool `dos2unix` is needed to be able to format all the files of the program into the correct unix format.
 ```bash
 sudo apt install -y dos2unix
 ```